 The Holy Scriptures tells us in John 1:1-3 that, in the beginning, creation was brought forth with the ‘Word’.
 GOD spoke into existence the Heavens, the Earth and everything in it.
 In Genesis 1:26-27,” Then GOD said, “Let Us make man in Our image, after Our likeness!
 Let them rule over the fish of the sea, over the flying creatures of the sky, over the livestock, over the whole earth, and over every crawling creature that crawls on the land.”
 GOD created humankind in His image, in the image of GOD He created him, male and female HE created them.
 Brothers and Sisters, we have power in our words so is very important choosing words wisely.
 With our tongues we either speak; life or death, victory or defeat, weakness or strength, insecurity or confidence and trust or doubt.
 Your words can teach, encourage and uplift.
 They can also discourage, reject and demean, express gratitude, love, and joy, express selfishness, hate and despondency.
-Whatever you say, you should be prepared to eat the fruit of your words as the book of Proverbs tells us in verses 18:26.
+Whatever you say, you should be prepared to eat the fruit of your words as the book of Proverbs tells us in verses 18:21.
 Our LORD of Armies, Jesus Christ of Nazareth [Yeshua] has also warned us in Matthew 12:36-37 that, ”But I tell you that on the Day of Judgment, men will give account for every careless word they speak.
 For by your words you will be justified, and by your words you will be condemned.”
 The words we speak has a long-lasting impact directly connected to our present and future circumstances.
 The Bible reveals several accounts regarding individuals either watching their mouths or carelessly using words.
 In both cases we are shown the effect of the tongue’s power.
-In Genesis 37, Joseph did not ‘zip his mouth‘, and his own brothers hated him more not only because of his dreams but because of his words; they plotted to kill him, but later sold him into slavery.
+In Genesis 37, Joseph did not ‘control his tongue’ and his own brothers hated him more not only because of his dreams but because of his words; they plotted to kill him, but later sold him into slavery.
 ‘If the enemy doesn’t know your plans, he cannot attack you’.
 You’d be surprised how your words and the words of people around you including parents in the past are affecting you today.

 Our aim is to ask for the Grace of God, so we know what to say about our situations and not what our inconsistent emotions want us to declare.
 God is aware of your heart, intentions and words.
 Psalm 139:4 tells us that, Adonai [God] knows all about what you are going to say before you even say it.
 Our hearts and mouths are closely interconnected and require constant inspection to ensure acceptability in God’s sight.
 Yeshua said, during the sermon on the plain in Luke 6:45 that, “Out of the good treasure of his heart the good man brings forth good, and out of evil the evil man brings forth evil.
 For from the overflow of the heart his mouth speaks.”
 In the Bible, we read about when Ananias and Sapphira Lie to the Ruach [Holy Spirit] in Acts 5:1-11.
 Their hearts were deceitful in their actions which exposed insincerity.
 Ananias died and his body was carried out and buried when he lied to the apostles about their earnings, bringing only a portion of the profit.
 Sapphira didn’t watch her mouth although given the opportunity to speak the truth and examine her heart an hour later when questioned by Peter the apostle.
 Sapphira declared the established lie discussed with her husband, continuing with deceit and hypocrisy therefore triggering her immediate death.
 Ananias and Sapphira didn’t lie to the apostles but they lied to GOD.
 What is your heart full of?
 What is coming out of your mouth?
 Are your words and heart’s meditations, pleasing before God?